digital-asset/daml/docs/source/app-dev/command-deduplication.rst

      * There is already another submission in flight, with the submission ID in ``existing_submission_id``.

-       - When you use the :ref:`Command Service <command-service>`, wait a bit and retry from :ref:`Step 3 <dedup-bounded-step-submit>`, "submitting the command".
+       - When you use the :ref:`Command Service <command-service>`, wait a bit and retry from :ref:`Step 3 <dedup-bounded-step-submit>`, submitting the command.

 	 Since the in-flight submission might still be rejected, (repeated) resubmission ensures that you (eventually) learn the outcome:
          If an earlier submission was accepted, you will eventually receive a :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` rejection.